HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

 \subsection{Loss Function Design}

-Our training objective for the watermark-removal generator employs a novel \textit{multi-component loss} function designed to balance watermark removal effectiveness with perceptual quality preservation.
-Specifically, our training objective for the generator cobines four losses in total, including reconstruction loss $\mathcal{L}_{\text{recon}}$, psychoacoustic loss $\mathcal{L}_{\text{psychoacoustic}}$, decorrelation loss $\mathcal{L}_{\text{decorr}}$, and adversarial loss $\mathcal{L}_{\text{adv}}$:
+Our training objective for the watermark-removal generator employs a novel \textit{multi-component loss} function designed to balance watermark removal with perceptual quality.
+Specifically, our training objective for the generator combines four losses in total, including disentanglement loss $\mathcal{L}_{\text{disentangle}}$, localization loss $\mathcal{L}_{\text{local}}$, reconstruction loss $\mathcal{L}_{\text{recon}}$, and adversarial loss $\mathcal{L}_{\text{adv}}$:

-where $\alpha_r$, $\alpha_p$, $\alpha_\text{wd}$, and $\alpha_a$ are the tunable hyperparameters that control the relative importance of reconstruction quality, psychoacoustic masking awareness, watermark removal strength and adversarial robustness, respectively.
+where $\alpha_d$, $\alpha_l$, $\alpha_r$, and $\alpha_a$ are the tunable hyperparameters that control the relative importance of watermark disentanglement strength, watermark localization awareness, reconstruction quality, and adversarial robustness, respectively.

-\newpar{Generator Reconstruction Loss} The reconstruction loss enforces temporal-domain fidelity by combining L1 and L2 distances between the unwatermarked audio (generator's output) and the clean reference audio:

-The hybrid formulation leverages the robustness of L1 loss to outliers while incorporating the smoothness properties of L2 loss through a reduced weighting factor at 0.1.

-This loss component provides the fundamental signal preservation constraint that prevents the model from introducing arbitrary distortions during watermark removal.
-Unlike frequency domain losses that focus on spectral characteristics, reconstruction loss operates directly on the waveform samples, ensuring that the basic amplitude and phase relationships are maintained.
+\newpar{Generator Disentanglement Loss} The disentanglement loss addresses the first objective (precise removal) of watermark removal: allowing the model to learn the watermark signal structure.
+It is designed to guide the watermark-removal generator towards explicitly modeling the watermark signal so that it can be effectively removed:

+where $\Delta_{\text{proc}} = x_{\text{unwm}} - x_{\text{original}}$ and $\Delta_{\text{wm}} = x_{\text{wm}} - x_{\text{original}}$.
+By minimizing this objective, the model is encouraged to learn the structure of watermark-induced perturbations in a way that enforces guided removal, rather than arbitrary denoising.
+Specifically, the disentanglement loss provides a direct learning signal that aligns the generator’s modification direction with the inverse of the watermark signal, thereby encouraging the model to learn how the watermark is formed so it can consistently generate opposing transformations that effectively remove it.

-\newpar{Generator Psychoacoustic Loss} The psychoacoustic loss exploits the fundamental principle that audio watermarks are strategically embedded in time-frequency regions where the original audio provides natural perceptual masking.
-Our approach inverts this masking strategy by learning and targeting these exact embedding locations:
+\newpar{Generator Localization Loss} The localization loss addresses the second objective (localization) of watermark removal: identifying where watermark signals are concentrated in the time-frequency domain.
+It exploits the fundamental principle that audio watermarks are typically embedded in time-frequency bins where the original signal provides natural psychoacoustic masking, and explicitly guides the model to focus on these areas:

-Where the attention weights are computed using a softmax normalization over watermark energy distributions:
+where the attention weights are computed using a softmax normalization over watermark energy distributions:

-The watermark energy in mel band m is calculated as the temporal average of power spectral differences:
+The watermark energy in the mel band m is calculated as the temporal average of power spectral differences:

 The processed residual energy represents the remaining artifacts after our removal process: